awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 **Important**
  For proxies associated with MySQL databases, don't set the configuration parameter `sql_auto_is_null` to `true` or a nonzero value in the initialization query\.
 Doing so might cause incorrect application behavior\.

+ The following RDS Proxy limitations apply to MariaDB:

++  Currently, all proxies listen on port 3306 for MariaDB\.
+The proxies still connect to your database using the port that you specified in the database settings\.
++ You can't use RDS Proxy with self\-managed MariaDB databases in EC2 instances\.
++ You can't use RDS Proxy with an RDS for MariaDB DB instance that has the `read_only` parameter in its DB parameter group set to `1`\.
++ RDS Proxy doesn't support compressed mode\.
+For example, it doesn't support the compression used by the `--compress` or `-C` options of the `mysql` command\.
++ Some SQL statements and functions can change the connection state without causing pinning\.
+For the most current pinning behavior, see [Avoiding pinning](rds-proxy-managing.md#rds-proxy-pinning)\.
++ RDS Proxy doesn't support the MariaDB `auth_ed25519` plugin\.
++ RDS Proxy doesn't support Transport Layer Security \(TLS\) version 1\.3 for MariaDB databases\.

+**Important**
+ For proxies associated with MariaDB databases, don't set the configuration parameter `sql_auto_is_null` to `true` or a nonzero value in the initialization query\.
+Doing so might cause incorrect application behavior\.

  The following RDS Proxy limitations apply to PostgreSQL:
 + RDS Proxy doesn't support session pinning filters for PostgreSQL\.